Sibbiheim/Cascade/README.md

 ###Internal properties
 ####`FlyoutContext`
 The FlyoutService.FlyoutContext attached property is used internally to correctly position cascading Flyouts.
 The getter and setter are made public to provide a way for custom Flyout implementations to programmaticaly show subsequent flyouts.
-It is not necessary nor really supported to set this value in XAML.
+It is not supported to set this value in XAML.

 ##How to use
 Developers have the option of including CascadeCS as a reference to their Windows 8.1 XAML app project, or including the code files directly in their own project.
+Equally functional C# and C++ versions of the library are provided.

 ##Questions, Suggestions, Issues
 Please [file a bug](https://github.com/Sibbiheim/Cascade/issues/new), or [contact us](mailto:github@sibbiheim.com)